 The purpose of heating equipment is to generate warmth for specific areas.
 These systems can consist out of various devices such as heat pumps, furnaces, or boilers.
-The excellent ability aluminium offers regarding weight, corrosion resistance and more, leads to the frequent use of aluminium parts in this equipment.
+The benefits aluminium offers regarding weight, corrosion resistance and more, lead to the frequent use of aluminium parts in this equipment.

 Ventilation equipment helps maintain air quality in indoor areas.
-Aluminium is frequently used in these devices which vary from air handling units that form the central part of an airconditioning system and circulate the air, to air purifiers and filters that capture or neutralize pollution that is harmful to clean inside air, and (de)humidifiers which either add or extract moisture from air.
+Aluminium is frequently used in these devices, which vary from air handling units that form the central part of an air conditioning system and circulate the air, to air purifiers and filters that capture or neutralize pollution that is harmful to clean inside air, and to (de)humidifiers, which either add or extract moisture from air.

-Cooling equipment keeps temperature from exceeding limits depending on needs, safety and efficiency.
-Examples of such systems which include aluminium parts, are room air conditioners, chillers, cooling towers, and more.
-These types of systems all come with different mechanisms and purposes depending on the exact requirements of the area.
+Cooling equipment keeps temperatures from exceeding limits depending on needs, safety and efficiency.
+Examples of systems that include aluminium parts are room air conditioners, chillers and cooling towers.
+These systems have different mechanisms and purposes depending on the exact requirements of the area.

-Support from start to finish with the principles of EcoDesign
+Support from start to finish with the principles of Hydro EcoDesign

 New buildings today are designed with sustainability in mind.
-The building's climate system is an important part of sustainable building design, as heating and cooling systems are a major source of energy consumption.
-Due increasingly extensive environmental legislation, which among others, affects the recycling possibilities of products, you may look for ways to optimize your products.
+A building's climate system is an important part of sustainable building design, as heating and cooling systems are a major source of energy consumption.
+Due to increasingly extensive environmental legislation, which also affects the recycling possibilities of products, you may look for ways to optimize your products.